Proskomma/proskomma-tools/README.md

             2. bookCode and chapterVerses
             3. reference

-            In option 3, passageQuery internally calls postQueries.parseReferenceString to separate reference out into a bookCode and chapter/chapterVerses.
+            In option 3, passageQuery internally calls preQueries.parseReferenceString to separate reference out into a bookCode and chapter/chapterVerses.
         */
     });

+    /*
-    //call gqlQuery method on Proskomma instance that for the purposes of the example is located elsewhere and has been pre-populated with scripture const result = await pk.gqlQuery(queryString);
+        call gqlQuery method on Proskomma instance that for the purposes of the example is located elsewhere and has been pre-populated with scripture */
+    const result = await pk.gqlQuery(queryString);

     //an array of objects with properties docSetId, reference, and text.